 4th March 2024 Additional meta data is stored within the Windows Executable Binary (i.e. .WEB) when compiled with the "-debug" option set.
-This additional information allows the ESL runtime to handle requests from the QuikStep debugger to view and amend parameters and local variable in-use by the currently active subroutine.
+This additional information allows the ESL runtime to handle requests from the QuikStep debugger to view and amend parameters and local variables in-use by the currently active subroutine.

-9th May 2023 This release provides a source code compatible facility to access 64bit version of 3270 Terminal Emulation products.
+9th May 2023 This release provides a source code compatible facility to access the 64bit version of 3270 Terminal Emulation products.

 5th September 2022 This release reinstates the custom EHLLAPI function, which can be used to reliably obtain the Emulator Window Handle.